Best places to dive with Sharks

 Other shark hotspots

-Above are some of the main diving areas with the best chance to see some shark action, but other areas where sharks are often seen are;
+Above are some of the leading diving areas with the best chance to see some shark action, but other locations where sharks are often seen are;